 - records are transferred from another institution.

-Open Polytechnic collects personal information to carry out our purposes and functions as an education provider under the Education Act 1989, including Section 181(a) “to ensure that the institution attains the highest standards of excellence in education, training, and research”.
+Open Polytechnic collects personal information to carry out our purposes and functions as an education provider under the Education and Training Act 2020, including Section 281, 1(a) “to strive to ensure that the institution attains the highest standards of excellence in education, training, and research”.

 Without affecting the generality of the above statement, your personal information that is collected by the Polytechnic may be used by the Polytechnic in the following ways: